rodrigopires01/AWS-Cloud/Project/README.md

 **Services**

-The only service that is going to be installed here will be Wazuh.
+The only service that is going to be installed here will be Wazuh.<br>
-Wazuh is a enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+Wazuh is a enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.<br>
 With this service I will try to achieve, the needed requeriments for SOC2.

 ---